php-repos/phpkg-documentations/installation.md

 > These installations work on Unix/Linux and MacOS systems.
 > Support for windows will be added soon.

+## Requirements

+Make sure you have `unzip` installed on your operating system.

 ## Use Installer

 Using the installer will be the easiest method to install Saeghe.